Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   Name of the workflow.

 - *Key*
   Workflow key.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within the workflow version.

 - *Highest Version*
   Highest existing version of the workflow.